LouisBarranqueiro/hexo-theme-tranquilpeak/DOCUMENTATION.md

 If you are new to Hexo and internationalization (i18n), please read [Hexo documentation - internationalization (i18n) section](https://hexo.io/docs/internationalization.html)

-Currently, the theme is delivered with :
+Currently, the theme is delivered with:

 - Chinese (zh-CN)
 - Chinese Traditional (zh-TW)